Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - A [8x12 cm prototype board](https://fr.aliexpress.com/item/1005001636510673.html) while waiting for a real PCB.
 - 2 LEDs (red and green) and two resistors of 200-500 Ohms.
 - 4 [push buttons whatever their size or height](https://fr.aliexpress.com/item/1005003251295065.html).
+- a [microswitch](https://fr.aliexpress.com/item/1005003938856402.html) to cut the display backlight which draws more current than the Pi Pico itself (in case of long timelapses for example.

 **Powered with internal lithium battery**
 - an [USB breakout board of any kind](https://fr.aliexpress.com/item/4000385426649.html).
 - a [DD05CVSA charger unit](https://fr.aliexpress.com/item/1005003537981780.html).
 - Any LiPo stolen in any electronic toy.
 The device draws nothing, even a 200 mA.h is enough to play with the device outside for hours.
-- a [microswitch](https://fr.aliexpress.com/item/1005003938856402.html) to cut the circuit when off or for flashing the Pi Pico.
+- another [microswitch](https://fr.aliexpress.com/item/1005003938856402.html) to cut the circuit when off or for flashing the Pi Pico.

 The whole dashcam device requires a +5V line to drive the sensor and cannot unfortunately be powered by the VSYS pin only.
 If you're in a nerdy day you normally have all of the parts somewhere in the drawers.
 From scratch all parts will cost you about 15€.